kongyao19/animal-clash-haskell/README.md

 ---

-*This project was developed as part of a functional programming principles course, showcasing the practical application of Haskell in game development.*
+*This project was developed as part of the Functional Programming Principles course, showcasing the practical application of Haskell in game development.*